Lcartwright94/BayesianAT/README.md

 # Project Title

-This repository contains the dataset from the 2015 Ginninderra controlled-release experiment, and accompanying scripts to reproduce results presented in Atmospheric Measurement Techniques (ICDC10 Special Issue).
+This repository contains the dataset from the 2015 Ginninderra controlled-release experiment, and accompanying scripts to reproduce results presented in ...

 All scripts are written in [R](https://www.r-project.org/).